-Control of the PLYP is vested in a Joint Board, which is composed of one County Commissioner from each participating county.
+Control of the PLYP is vested in a joint board composed of one County Commissioner from each participating county.
 An Advisory Board has also been established, composed of the directors of the Kandiyohi County Community Corrections Agency and the Region 6W Community Corrections Agency, as well as the directors of the family services or human services departments of the counties participating in the agreement.
 The PLYP is located at the Willmar Regional Treatment Center in space rented from the State of Minnesota.

 Financing is provided by charges for services to member and nonmember counties.
-Chippewa County's contribution to the PLYP for 2019 was \$96,517.
+Chippewa County's contribution to the PLYP for 2020 was \$180,204.